PointsBet Review Australia 2021

 The lack of welcome bonus might be underwhelming, but there’s a good range of other promotions on the site to help you win a little extra.
 Is PointsBet secure?
 We found that all of the relevant licensing and encryption was in place, and they offered a responsive customer support team too.

 The only real downside was the relatively small number of payment options, but even this is what you could expect to find at many other Australian bookmakers.
-As a result we can find no reason why you shouldn’t give PointsBet a try.
+As a result, we can find no reason why you shouldn’t give PointsBet a try.
+If you’d like to compare the offering against other strong Aussie contenders, be sure to explore the contents of our helpful Tab review or TopBetta review pages.